cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 -   There are clear instructions for `deposit!` and `withdraw!`

-# How can we flip a coin in Glow? (coinflip.glow)
+# How can you flip a coin in Glow? (coinflip.glow)

 Flipping a coin is a game as old as, well, coins.
 Alice throws the coin *in the air*,
-And Bob calls whatever he thinks is going to come out.
+Bob calls whatever he thinks is going to be the outcome.
-And the loser pays the winner.
-Whatever the amount was.
+The loser pays the winner the agreed amount.

-However, in the blockchain, there is no such thing as *in the air*.
+However, on blockchain, there is no such thing as *in the air*.
-So how could we have something random that has a 50 / 50 chance for Alice?
+So, how can we have something random that has a 50 / 50 chance for Alice?

 For example, Alice flips her coin.
 Bob flips his coin